 received the book from my sister when she was handing out books she had already read!

-The trouble with series is that the first book is nearly always the best and the course of love can never run straight.
+the course of love can never run straight.
 I liked Ruby enough to read all three stories but this was probably the one I enjoyed the least.
 It reminded me why I don't like amateur detectives, they seem to take risks I can't imagine a real person taking.

 This is the third book in the Sharon Dunn's Ruby Taylor Mystery series.
 I have enjoyed reading about Ruby and her life as she handles thieves, murders and a boyfriend by the name of Wesley.
 This is a fast, entertaining and light read.
 Nice for a change from the more serious books.